Detached Garage Next to House: 7 Important Factors to Know

 - Historical Preservation Codes: Relevant if your property is in a historically preserved area.

 Failure to comply with codes can result in costly fines, delays, or even the demolition of your structure.
-So, do consult with your local municipality or a professional architect or contractor to get precise and updated information regarding the applicable building codes in your specific area.
+So, consult with your local municipality or a professional architect or contractor to get precise and updated information regarding the applicable building codes in your specific area.

 Thank you very much for reading the post.
 I do hope you found it informative and useful.